AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 If you need to create Astar Native account, [this page](create-wallet.md) will help you to create the accounts.

-If you need to create an Astar EVM account.
+If you have not added Astar Network to Metamask, it is very simple - Please go to our [Portal](https://portal.astar.network/) and choose Metamask.
+Metamask will ask you for permission to add Astar Network.
+Alternatively please see [here](setup-metamask.md) for more Network details.

 <br />